Veterans Disability Compensation: Five Ways to Establish Service-Connection

-1. Direct Service Connection.
-While direct service connection can be established in any number of ways, this generally means there is clear evidence of a disability, an incident that occurred while the veteran was in service, and evidence of “linkage” between the two.
-The most common example is this: A veteran is currently paralyzed from the waist down.
-In military service, the veteran suffered an injury in Airborne School and broke his back during a parachute landing.
-In this example, the veteran's paralysis is directly connected to his military service.
+Direct Service Connection.
+While a direct service connection can be established in any number of ways, it generally means there is clear evidence of an incident that occurred while the veteran was in service as well as evidence of “linkage” between the incident and the lasting disability.
+Here is an example: A veteran is paralyzed from the waist down.
+In military service, the veteran suffered an injury in Airborne School, breaking his back during a parachute landing.
+In this example, the veteran's paralysis is clearly connected to his military service.

-2. Pre-Existing Injury Aggravated by Military Service.
-In this type of service connection, the veteran had a condition prior to military service, an event occurred in military service, and the event aggravated the pre-existing condition.
-An example of this is the Veteran that had a skin condition prior to entering military service.
-However, due to exposure to certain chemicals in the military, the skin condition is made worse than it ever would have been on its own.
+Pre-Existing Injury Aggravated by Military Service.
+In this type of service connection, the veteran had a condition prior to military service, and then an event occurred in military service that made the pre-existing condition worse.
+Example: a veteran had a skin condition prior to entering military service, but due to exposure to certain chemicals in the military, the skin condition was made worse than it ever would have been on its own.
 In situations such as this, the military service is said to "aggravate" the pre-existing condition.
 In such cases, the pre-existing condition usually must be noted on the service member's original medical exam, showing that the service member was not originally of sound health.

 Secondary Service Connection.
 This type of service connection exists when one service-connected disability is the cause of another disability.
-The second disability is not directly related to military service, but would not have occurred but for the first disability (which was caused by military service).
+The second disability does not need to be directly related to military service, but would not have occurred but for the first disability (the one caused by military service).
 A famous case of this type is of a WWII veteran who was treated for tuberculosis using medicine known to cause hearing loss.
 The hearing loss was not directly related to service, but it wouldn't have occurred if it weren't for the tuberculosis, which was service-connected.
 A present-day example is Diabetes Type II.
-When Diabetes Type II is service-connected, conditions such as peripheral neuropathy or the panoply of medical conditions caused by Diabetes Type II should be given serious consideration for secondary service connection.
+When Diabetes Type II is service-connected, conditions such as peripheral neuropathy should be given serious consideration for secondary service connection.

-5. Service Connection due to Injury Caused by Treatment in the VA Healthcare System.
-If a Veteran is injured because of VA hospitalization, treatment, rehab or therapy that is not the fault of the veteran, the injury is treated as service-connected (38 U.S.C.
+Service Connection due to Injury Caused by Treatment in the VA Health Care System.
+If a veteran is injured because of VA hospitalization, treatment, rehab or therapy, the injury is automatically treated as service-connected (38 U.S.C.
 1151).